quincy928/BDB-2023/README.md

 - **Data:** The 'data' directory contains the raw and processed datasets used throughout the project.

-- **Models:** This section houses the trained models and relevant artifacts generated during the modeling phase.
+- **Animation:** This section houses the function for animating plays from the tracking data

-- **Results:** We present visualizations and summaries of our findings, providing a clear representation of the project's outcomes.